usegalaxy-be/workflow-repository/README.md

 In the near future all workflows in this repo should be registered in workflowhub.eu, packaged using RO-Crate together with corresponding metadata: autorship, which instances of Galaxy have them available for usage, etc.

 Some of these workflows are tested regularly in our instance for benchmarking/status purposes, check: https://github.com/usegalaxy-be/workflow-testing

+The Galaxy Training Network workflows (GTN) are up to with release [2020-04-01](https://github.com/galaxyproject/training-material/releases/tag/2020-04-01).